Bigbentwo/sashimi/README.md

 # A primitive tool for encryption.

 ## Properties it should have
-- Encrypted data indistinguishable from noise
+- Encrypted data indistinguishable from random noise
 - Salted keys
-- Multiple files
+- (Multiple files) optional for now
-- Nested containers for hidden containers
+- (Nested containers for hidden containers) also optional

-## Prototype idea
+## Prototype idea (old)
 0. Generate entropy from ChaCha20Rng and getrandom
 1. Custom memory intensive hash function based on SHA3
 2. Hash for key (256 + 256) (salted)